-KEY RESULTS 2019-20 (\$'000) GENERAL FUND SEWER FUND WATER FUND CONSOLIDATED FUND Total income (before capital grants and contributions) 78,826 21,297 19,010 119,133 Total expenses 77,999 20,087 17,249 115,335 Net operating result (before capital grants and contributions) 827 1,210 1,761 3,798 Net operating result (after capital grants and contributions) 21,357 2,809 5,475 29,641 Total capital program 38,596 15,370 8,295 62,261 Cash position - increase/(decrease) in unrestricted funds (930) (1,853) 4,827 2,044
+KEY RESULTS 2019-20 (\$'000) GENERAL FUND SEWER FUND WATER FUND CONSOLIDATED FUND Total income (before capital grants and contributions) 79,413 21,297 19,010 119,720 Total expenses 78,351 20,087 17,249 115,687 Net operating result (before capital grants and contributions) 1,062 1,210 1,761 4,033 Net operating result (after capital grants and contributions) 25,932 2,809 5,475 34,216 Total capital program 51,053 16,070 8,295 75,418 Cash position - increase/(decrease) in unrestricted funds (4,077) (2,203) 4,827 (1,453)

 All funds project an operating surplus before capital grants and contributions, this shows that they are generating enough income to cover their operational expenses in the same period.
 Council maintains adequate cash reserves to meet its obligations when they fall due.
 The use of these reserves continues to be monitored, and where appropriate borrowings are minimised to lessen their associated costs.
+The projected financial results for the Operational Plan and Delivery Program periods form the initial four years of Council's Long Term Financial Plan.
+The Long Term Financial Plan is part of Council's resourcing strategy and models Council's performance for the upcoming ten year timespan.
+It includes detailed explanations of assumptions used and sensitivity and scenario analysis to test long term aspirations against financial realities.